Vessel Sourcing Service

 • Post-purchase repair or drydock planning

-Related service: Ship Sale & Purchase Brokerage in Vietnam.
+Related service: Ship Sale & Purchase Services in Vietnam.

 What Makes a Vessel Suitable?

 A suitable vessel must match more than basic size and price.
-SVC Marine reviews each candidate from a practical shipping and technical perspective.
+SVC Marine reviews each candidate from a practical shipping, technical and commercial perspective.

 Technical Suitability